Famous colleges are special clubs

-Note that, because a large pool of high quality candidates is required in the first place, a club can only be highly selective if it is also highly desirable.
+Note that because a large pool of high quality candidates is required in the first place, a club can only be highly selective if it is also highly desirable.

 The key mechanism for increasing how desirable a college is relies on the badge and its remarkable characteristics.

-For example, the fact Richard Feynman and many other Nobel Laureates are/were lecturers at Caltech somehow accrues prestige to their newest freshman.
-The young student doesn’t need to do anything (beyond getting admitted, of course).
+For example, the fact Richard Feynman and many other Nobel Laureates are (or were) lecturers at Caltech somehow accrues prestige to their newest freshman.
+Their young students don’t need to do anything themselves (beyond getting admitted).